The $M_d$-Approximation Property and Unitarisability: Subalgebras of multipliers and approximation properties

 We will say that $G$ has the $M_d$-AP if the constant function $1$ is in the $\sigma(M_d(G),X_d(G))$-closure of $\C[G]$.
-Clearly, if $G$ is $M_d$-weakly amenable, then it has the $M_d$-AP.
+It readily follows that every $M_d$-weakly amenable group has the $M_d$-AP.
 By the same arguments as before, we obtain the following.

 \begin{lem} Let $d\geq 1$.
 If $G$ has the $M_{d+1}$-AP, then it has the $M_d$-AP. \end{lem}